Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

-While this analysis of the optical subsystem offers essential insights into the intrinsic non-Hermitian dynamics, it is, however, insufficient for delineating the true operational regimes of our full molecular optomechanical system.
-The introduction of the molecular ensemble, and particularly its strong collective optomechanical interaction (where the collective coupling strengths $g_1$ and $g_2$ scales as $g_m\sqrt{M}$ and $g_m\sqrt{N-M}$ respectively ) \cite{Huang2024}, profoundly reconfigures the system's dynamics.
-This potent collective effect, which drives strong nonlinearities and is central to the platform's exceptional thermal resilience, can also introduce entirely new pathways to instability if not carefully managed.
-Therefore, to guarantee that all our subsequent quantum results are grounded firmly within physically valid and experimentally attainable operational windows, a comprehensive stability analysis of the complete coupled system is absolutely essential.
-The ultimate stability of the steady state of the system is rigorously determined by examining the eigenvalues of the entire $8 \times 8$ drift matrix $\mathcal{M}$.
-A steady state is deemed physically stable only if all eigenvalues of $\mathcal{M}$ possess negative real parts, a stringent condition that we methodically verify by applying the well-established Routh-Hurwitz criterion \cite{DeJesus}.
+While this analysis of the optical subsystem provides valuable insights into the non-Hermitian dynamics, it is, however, insufficient for identifying the actual operational regimes of our full molecular optomechanical system.
+The addition of the molecular ensemble, and particularly its strong collective optomechanical interaction (where the collective coupling strengths $g_1$ and $g_2$ scales as $g_m\sqrt{M}$ and $g_m\sqrt{N-M}$ respectively ) \cite{Huang2024}, significantly alters the system's dynamics.
+This strong collective effect, which generates strong nonlinearities and is central to the platform's thermal resilience, can also introduce entirely new pathways to instability if not carefully controlled.
+Therefore, to ensure that all our subsequent quantum results are situated within physically valid and experimentally achievable operational windows, a comprehensive stability analysis of the complete coupled system is required.
+The overall stability of the steady state of the system is determined by examining the eigenvalues of the entire $8 \times 8$ drift matrix $\mathcal{M}$.
+A steady state is considered physically stable only if all eigenvalues of $\mathcal{M}$ possess negative real parts, a strict condition that we systematically verify by applying the well-established Routh-Hurwitz criterion \cite{DeJesus}.